ishitaa9/Cageflix/README.md

-Welcome to CageFlix — a Netflix-style movie library dedicated entirely to the Nicolas Cage.
+Welcome to Cageflix — a Netflix-style movie library dedicated entirely to Nicolas Cage.

 Prerequisits
 - Install Python